brillout/wildcard-api/docs/custom-vs-generic.md

   [Reframe](https://github.com/reframejs/reframe#readme)
   ,
   the frontend and backend are written in JavaScript and developed at the same time.
-  Here again, a custom API / Wildcard is good fit.
+  Here again, a custom API is good fit.

 - **Single developer**.
   <br/>
-  If you want to develop an app by yourself, you will own the frontend and backend development.
+  If you want to develop an app by yourself, you will own both the frontend and backend development.
-  Choosing full-stack JavaScript with Wildcard is then a good choice for rapid development.
+  You can then use a custom API to quickly ship a prototype.

 - **Full-stack developers**.
   <br/>